 Lucky for me, my son quickly took an interest in helping in the kitchen.
 We have a large island in the center of our kitchen that he can sit on and help me with prepping things like muffins or even watching while I chop vegetables.
 If you have a toddler or even a baby that you're thinking ahead for, here are a few tips to help make cooking with a toddler less stressful (and more successful)!

 + Safety first!

 There are a few obvious things that should come to mind when thinking about safety first for toddlers when it comes to cooking.
-The first being, use your judgement for activities that are safe for your child to help with and those that are not.
+The first is, to use your judgment for activities that are safe for your child to help with and those that are not.
 A great example would be not letting your toddler help with grilling steaks, but letting your toddler stir the batter for blueberry muffins is a perfectly acceptable toddler task!

 The second biggest element of safety for toddlers in the kitchen is where they will be while they are cooking.
-There are tons of useful and sturdy stools (like this learning tower or IKEA stool) that kids can stand on and still be safe.
+There are tons of useful and sturdy stools that kids can stand on and still be safe.
 If you have a large island or countertop, they can also sit there with parental supervision of course.

 + Start with "fake" recipes